Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 About Diamond Pet Products

 Diamond Naturals Grain-Free dog food is manufactured by Diamond Pet Products, a large U.S.-based manufacturer that also makes other popular dog food brands.
-Started in 1970, Diamond Pet Products has fifty years of experience in making dog food and has often updated its safety and quality standards over time.
-However, they still have had some fairly significant recalls that may make you want to avoid this entire line.
+Starting in 1970, Diamond Pet Products has fifty years of experience making dog food and has often updated its safety and quality standards over time.
+However, they still have had some recalls that may make you want to avoid this entire line.

 Which Types of Dogs is Diamond Naturals Grain-Free Dog Food Best Suited For?

 The grain-free version of Diamond’s Natural line is a good option for dogs just switching over to a grain-free diet.
 It’s relatively inexpensive and uses higher-quality ingredients than other dog food brands at the same price, so you won’t have to worry about too many filler ingredients.
-It’s also a good choice if your dog can’t have poultry as well as grains, with salmon being the main source of protein.
+It’s also a good choice if your dog can’t have poultry and grains since salmon is the primary source of protein.

 Which Types of Dogs Might Do Better with a Different Brand?

-If your dog needs a grain-free diet, this option is fine.
-Otherwise, Diamond Naturals grain-inclusive recipes will work just as well for your dog.
-It’s important to note that any limited or restricted diet should be carefully monitored, so consult with your vet if Diamond Naturals grain-free is right for your dog.
+If your dog needs a grain-free diet, Diamond Naturals is ideal.
+Otherwise, Diamond Naturals’ grain-inclusive recipes will work just as well for your dog.
+It’s important to note that any limited or restricted diet should be carefully monitored, and you can consult your vet to see if Diamond Naturals grain-free is right for your dog.

 Our Favorite Dog Deal Right Now